-- 1. Schölz C, Weinert BT, Wagner SA, Beli P, Miyake Y, Jun QI, Jensen LJ, Streicher W, McCarthy AR, Westwood NJ, Lain S, Cox J, Matthias P, Mann M, Bradner JE, Choudhary C. Unraveling lysine deacetylase inhibitor specificities for endogenous acetylation sites.
+- 2. Schölz C, Weinert BT, Wagner SA, Beli P, Miyake Y, Qi J, Jensen LJ, Streicher W, McCarthy AR, Westwood NJ, Lain S, Cox J, Matthias P, Mann M, Bradner JE, Choudhary C. Acetylation site specificities of lysine deacetylase inhibitors in human cells.
 Nat Biotechnol.
-2015 Apr;33(4):415-23.
+2015 Apr;33(4):415-23.[Article][Pubmed]

-- 2. Weinert BT, Moustafa T, Iesmantavicius V, Zechner R, Choudhary C. Analysis of acetylation stoichiometry suggests that SIRT3 repairs nonenzymatic acetylation lesions.
+- 3. Weinert BT, Moustafa T, Iesmantavicius V, Zechner R, Choudhary C. Analysis of acetylation stoichiometry suggests that SIRT3 repairs nonenzymatic acetylation lesions.
 EMBO J. 2015 Nov 3;34(21):2620-32.
+[Article][Pubmed]

-- 3. Choudhary C, Weinert BT, Yoshida Y, Verdin E, Mann M. The growing landscape of lysine acetylation links metabolism and cell signalling.
-Nat Rev Mol Cell Biol 2014 Jul 23;15(8):536-50.
+- 4. Choudhary C, Weinert BT, Nishida Y, Verdin E, Mann M. The growing landscape of lysine acetylation links metabolism and cell signalling.
+Nat Rev Mol Cell Biol.
+2014 Aug;15(8):536-50.[Article][Pubmed]

-- 4. Choudhary C, Kumar C, Gnad F, Nielsen ML, Rehman M, Walther T, Olsen JV, Mann M. Lysine acetylation targets protein complexes and co-regulates major cellular functions.
-Science; 2009 Aug 14;325(5942):834-40.
+- 5. Choudhary C, Kumar C, Gnad F, Nielsen ML, Rehman M, Walther T, Olsen JV, Mann M. Lysine acetylation targets protein complexes and co-regulates major cellular functions.
+Science.
+2009 Aug 14;325(5942):834-40.[Article][Pubmed]

-- 5. Weinert BT, Iesmantavicius V, Wagner SA, Gummesson B, Beli P, Nyström T, and Choudhary C. Acetyl-Phosphate is a Critical Determinant of Lysine Acetylation in E. coli.
-Mol Cell, 2013 Jul 25;51(2):265-72.
+- 6. Weinert BT, Iesmantavicius V, Wagner SA, Schölz C, Gummesson B, Beli P, Nyström T, Choudhary C. Acetyl-phosphate is a critical determinant of lysine acetylation in E. coli.
+Mol Cell.
+2013 Jul 25;51(2):265-72.[Article][Pubmed]